 There are various ways to get identity theft insurance coverage.
-Identity theft endorsement is typically offered along with homeowner’s coverage.
+In fact, identity theft endorsement is typically offered along with homeowner’s coverage.
 You can also get it through your renter’s insurance or get a stand-alone insurance policy.

 The cost of identity theft coverage is quite affordable.
-The additional cost of getting identity theft insurance ranges from $25-$60.
-Costs vary depending on the limit of coverage and the insurance company.
+Moreover, the additional cost of getting identity theft insurance ranges from $25-$60.
+Furthermore, costs vary depending on the limit of coverage and the insurance company.

 Insurance providers that Offer Identity Theft Coverage

 Most insurance companies that provide identity theft protection offer coverage limits up to $25,000.
-Insurer partners that typically carry identity theft insurance products or services:
+Furthermore, insurer partners that typically carry identity theft insurance products or services: